catinahat85/BITC-University/README.md

 Newlane University offers a different path to an accredited liberal arts degree.
 They’ve swapped traditional semesters for a **competency-based model**.
 This means you don't sit through lectures; you simply prove you know the material.
 Once you pass their three-phase assessment, you move on.

 **The Financial Advantage:**
 The cost is the most striking part.
-You pay **$1,500 total** for an Associate’s or Bachelor’s degree.
+You pay **$1,500 total** for your Bachelor’s degree.
 It starts with $249 upfront and $39 a month until you hit that cap.
 If you need more time after paying the full amount, you keep your access for free until you graduate.

 <p align="center">
   <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/5/5f/Coursera_logo_%282020%29.svg/500px-Coursera_logo_%282020%29.svg.png" height="40" alt="Coursera" style="margin: 10px;">